toby-au/Hashing_RainbowTable/README.md

 Key: generated hash values using the python hash function.
 Values: a dictionary (hold passwords and be indexed by hashes)

-There is a class object that stores:
+There is a class object that stores: <br>
     - a filename
     - a hash table
     - the number of similar passwords found